-SCL is in the process of installing its first book locker system at the Sonoma Valley Library (see artist's rendering on the opposite page), which will enable customers to pick up holds outside of regular library hours.
+SCL has installed its first book locker system at the Sonoma Valley Library (see artist's rendering on the opposite page), which will enable customers to pick up holds outside of regular library hours.

 Over time, SCL also plans to install more lockers and/or other extended-access strategies at other branch locations.
 Branches that have been suggested for installation of lockers over the next couple of years include the Cloverdale, Guerneville, Rohnert Park-Cotati, and Petaluma libraries.
 The timeframe for implementation at these branches and other community locations will depend on available funding for equipment purchase and installation; the desire to maintain access to materials during branch renovations; new opportunities; and other considerations.